 This assessment has identified an estimated decrease of £0.066m (0.10%) against the General Fund operational asset base of £66.780m, and an estimated increase of £0.466m (2.03%) against the investment property asset base of £22.965m.
 This is considered to be immaterial and no adjustment has been made to the balance sheet.
-The current revaluation policy (including frequency, methodology and classifications) states that any material changes to asset valuations will be adjusted in the interim period as they occur.
+The current revaluation policy (including frequency, methodology and classifications) states that any material changes to asset valuations will be adjusted in the interim period as excluded from the main accounting statements unless it is not recoverable under normal tax rules.
+VAT receivable is excluded as it is due to Her Majesty's Revenue and Customs (HMRC).

+they occur.
 All valuations are performed in accordance with RICS and CIPFA guidance.